Skip to content

 Share

 The best read on it is simple: this is a short stop with real coffee substance.
-The official site frames it as a drop-by coffee counter, and that is exactly the right scale for the room.
+It works as a drop-by coffee counter, and that is exactly the right scale for the room.
 If you want a slow lunch, this is the wrong address; if you want a serious cup, a quick pastry, and a compact space that stays busy, it makes immediate sense.

 Coffee style

 Narrative's appeal starts with the coffee list.
-Third-party coverage places the brand among Singapore's strongest small-format coffee rooms, and the shop's own product range goes well beyond espresso into filter coffee, cold brew, matcha, and bottled drinks.
+It belongs among Singapore's strongest small-format coffee rooms, and the product range goes well beyond espresso into filter coffee, cold brew, matcha, and bottled drinks.
 The better takeaway is not variety for its own sake; it is that the counter has enough range to make a return visit feel different without losing the point of the place.

 The coffee can read as brisk and precise, but not sterile.
-Vogue calls Narrative a small, but mighty love letter to the craft of coffee, which is about right: the room is tiny, but the offer is not.
+The room is tiny, but the offer is not.
 Filter remains one of the cleaner reasons to stop, while dirty coffee, matcha latte, and the house bottles give the menu a little more width than a pure espresso bar.

 What people go for